 Further to the last post debunking the 12-week marathon myth it seems worthy to discuss the concept of “training to train”.
 This boring old-fashioned prep work does not sell magazines or impress your friends on Strava but it is absolutely necessary and is part of a plan that will make you stronger than you can imagine.

-The period of training to train (or General Preparation phase) consists of all of the running and supplementary training that is necessary to enable you to tolerate,
+The period of training to train (or General Preparation phase) consists of all of the running and supplementary training that is necessary to enable you to tolerate, perform and benefit from the later phases of Specific Preparation that will bring about the peak for an important event.

 When looking at canned marathon programs, or published training schedules of elites, realize that this phase often goes unnoticed or unremarked.
 We need to ask ourselves several questions when looking at a jaw dropping training week with extensive running at or above marathon pace…